chromium/chromium/testing/variations/README.md

 > Note: This configuration applies specifically to Chromium developer builds.
 > Chrome branded / official builds do not use these definitions.

+> Note: Non-developer builds of Chromium (for example, non-Chrome browsers,
+> or Chromium builds provided by Linux distros) should disable the testing
+> config via the GN flag `fieldtrial_testing_like_official_build=true`.

 > Note: This configuration is NOT used for content_browsertests or other test
 > targets based on content_shell.